amitofsk/dandy/docs/Dandy.md

         led.value(False)
     time.sleep(1)
 ```
-The fourth line tells the RPi that we will call the `SW2 User` pushbutton  (pin P0.4) the name `button`.
+The fourth line tells the PSoC6 that we will call the `SW2 User` pushbutton  (pin P0.4) the name `button`.
 This line also says `button` will be an input.
 The `Pin.PULL_DOWN` option connects this pin to an internal resistor so that when nothing is connected to it, the pin will be low.
 <br><br>
-The fifth line tells the RPi that we will call pin 13.7, the internal LED, the name `led`.
+The fifth line tells the PSoC6 that we will call pin 13.7, the internal LED, the name `led`.
 This line also says `led` will be an output.
-<br><br>When you run this example and hold down the pushbutton wired to the RPi, the program prints `T` and turns on the internal LED.
+<br><br>When you run this example and hold down the button, the program prints `T` and turns on the internal LED.
 Otherwise it prints `F` and turns off the LED.

-Unlike the RPi, this board is active low, so low values are considered 'True' and high values are considered 'False'.
+Unlike the RPi, the PSoC6 is active low, so low values are considered 'True' and high values are considered 'False'.

 #### 5.1.5 Reading data from the computer